Boolean-true/campo-schedule/README.md

-# Unofficial Campo Wrapper
+# Unofficial Campo Schedule Website

-Wrapper for Campo at FAU with Laravel.
+Displaying the FAU-Campo-Schedule using Laravel.

 ## Usage

 - Add custom ICS Url to .env as ICS_URL
-- Start Website with "php artisan serve"
+- Start Website with "composer dev"

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).